Hello, my name is Eiman. I am an integrative psychotherapist.

-I have a Masters Degree in Integrative Psychotherapy awarded by Middlesex University and Metanoia Institute and a Clinical Diploma in Integrative Psychodynamic Counselling awarded by Metanoia Institute.
-I have completed a rigorous 5 years Masters Degree training in Integrative Psychotherapy at Metanoia Institute.
-I am an accredited member of the UK Council for Psychotherapy (UKCP) and a registered member of the British Association for Counsellors and Psychotherapists (BACP) and abide by their ethical framework and guidelines for counselling and psychotherapy.
+I have a Master’s Degree in Integrative Psychotherapy awarded by Middlesex University and Metanoia Institute and a Clinical Diploma in Integrative Psychodynamic Counselling awarded by Metanoia Institute.
+I have completed a rigorous 5 year’s Master’s Degree training in Integrative Psychotherapy at Metanoia Institute.
+I am an accredited member of the UK Council for Psychotherapy (UKCP) and a registered member of the British Association for Counsellors and Psychotherapists (BACP) and abide by both their ethical frameworks and guidelines for counselling and psychotherapy.
 I offer integrative psychotherapy to adults on individual face to face basis.
-I hold a professional indemnity insurance and am very committed to my ongoing professional development.

-I have more than five years of clinical experience working with clients at low cost counselling services in West London including Metanoia Counselling and Psychotherapy Services (MCPS) and I am still working at Ealing Abbey Counselling Services (EACS).
-I receive regular and ongoing supervision for my practice.
-I have experience of working with cllients with a wide range of issues including grief; depression; anxiety; suicidal thoughts; panic attacks; posttraumatic stress disorder (ptsd); trauma; childhood trauma; bullying; FGM; domestic abuse, and struggling with issues of identity and sexuality.
+I have more than five years of clinical experience working with clients at low cost counselling services in West London including Metanoia Counselling and Psychotherapy Services (MCPS) and Ealing Abbey Counselling Services (EACS).
+I have worked with clients presenting with a wide range of issues including grief; depression; anxiety; suicidal thoughts; panic attacks; posttraumatic stress disorder (ptsd); trauma; childhood trauma; work related issues; divorce and separation; bullying; FGM; domestic abuse, and struggling with issues of identity and sexuality.

-I have a medical background and hold a Masters degree in Public Health.
-I have worked for 15 years in the charity sector.
+I am a qualified medical doctor and hold a Master’s Degree in Public Health.
+I have worked for over 15 years in the charity sector.
 The focus of my work was in reproductive health and rights, in particular on the issue of Female Genital Mutilation (FGM).
 My work used to involve program development, reporting and developing projects.
-Personally the pivotal change was when I started doing research and working directly with the women.
-This was an 'aha moment' for me as I started having more direct contact and hear their stories and some of the struggles they have faced in life.
+Personally, the pivotal change was when I started doing research and working directly with the women.
+This was an 'aha moment' for me as I started having more direct contact and hear the stories and some of the struggles some of the women have faced in their lives.